EuroPython/ep-tools/README.md

 organization.

 In the root folder of the project you can also find a `tasks.py` file.
-This is a series of command-line functions that must be called used `invoke`.
+This is a series of command-line functions that must be called using `pyinvoke`.
 To use them you must `cd` into the `ep-tools` root folder and use the `inv` command.